 Zinke claimed to be listening to the people, but instead he ignored more than 2.8 million people who wrote to the Interior Department, nearly all of them urging the administration to preserve protections for these iconic places.
 As he defends his recommendations against a groundswell of public support for national monuments, it’s clear that Zinke is putting corporate interests — including coal, oil, gas, logging and livestock grazing — ahead of the public lands and wildlife he promised to protect.

 In 1906, using power granted to him by Congress under the newly passed Antiquities Act, Teddy Roosevelt declared Devil’s Tower in eastern Wyoming as America’s first national monument.
 Over the following 110 years, 16 of 19 presidents used the Act to designate national monuments, many which went on to become iconic national parks — including Grand Canyon, Bryce, Acadia, Olympic and Zion.
 President

 George W. Bush used the Act to designate the first large marine monuments, protecting vast swaths of ocean to save marine life in coral reefs, whales, sea turtles and hundreds of species of fish.

-The Antiquities Act is one of America’s oldest, most important conservation laws, allowing presidents to quickly protect natural and cultural resources when Congress could or would not act in order to preserve objects of “historic and scientific importance.”
-Within monument areas special sites and objects are protected; they may be exempted from mining, logging or oil and gas development, though some monument designations “grandfather in” existing land uses.
+The Antiquities Act, also known as the National Monuments Act, is one of America’s oldest, most important conservation laws, allowing presidents to quickly protect natural and cultural resources on public lands when Congress fails to act in order to preserve objects of “historic and scientific importance.”
+Special places and objects are protected within monument areas; they may be exempted from mining, logging or oil and gas development, though some monument designations “grandfather in” existing land uses.